platformatic/platformatic/docs/contributing/documentation-style-guide.md

 ```

 Include in your documentation as many essential references as possible, but
-avoid having numerous links when writing for beginners to avoid distractions.
+avoid having numerous links when writing to avoid distractions.